 - See our Waterfall & Hiking Safety Tips before you hit the trail.

-Asheville Mountaintop Hikes
+Best Mountaintop Hikes near Asheville

 Highest Mountain in Eastern USA: Mt.
 Mitchell

-Since you can drive almost to the top of highest summit ;east of the Mississippi, it's just a short walk (but uphill) on a paved trail to the observation deck.
+Since you can drive almost to the top of highest summit east of the Mississippi, it's just a short walk (but uphill) on a paved trail to the observation deck.
 Mt.
 Mitchell State Park (free admission and located off the Parkway) is a must-see for anyone looking for elevation!
 The Deep Gap Trail starts from the summit parking lot and takes you to Mt.
 Craig, the second highest peak in the eastern USA.
 It has great views from it's summit also.
 Read more about Deep Gap Trail.

 More Suggestions for Views